Dolise1/td-intro-github-basics/README.md

 * git branch -M "main"(repository link)
 * git push -u origin "main"

- This prompts you to log in with your generated token and username And process is completed successfully,
+This prompts you to log in with your generated token and username And process is completed successfully.